jasonjiao2024/jasonjiao2024/README.md

 ## 🚀 About Me

-I'm Jason Jiao, a multidisciplinary leader with over 15 years of experience, specializing in digital transformation, neuroscience, and technology innovation.
+I'm Jiao, a multidisciplinary leader with over 15 years of experience, specializing in digital transformation, neuroscience, and technology innovation.
 My work bridges the gap between cutting-edge research and real-world applications, driving transformative growth across diverse industries.

 ## 🔭 What I’m Currently Working On...
 Doctorate Dissertation: focusing on how neurotechnology can be ethically and practically integrated to enhance human intelligence in educational systems.
 This research explores the role of neurotechnology in educational leadership to ensure that human intelligence remains central in AI-enhanced learning environments.